 - Our garage can do twenty MOT's in day.

-Apostrophes in Unwieldy-looking Plural Abbreviations and AcronymsIf the writer thinks an apostrophe helps readers, then an apostrophe can be used in a plural.
+Apostrophes in Unwieldy PluralsIf the writer thinks an apostrophe helps readers, then one can be used in the plural of an abbreviation or an acronym.
 For example:

 - She sent two SOS's.

 - I have five SUS's in my care.

 - I have five SUSs in my care.

 Apostrophes in Uppercase Plural Abbreviations and AcronymsWhen only capital letters can be used, it is permissible to use an apostrophe to show the plural of an abbreviation or an acronym.
 (This happens mostly in document titles or advertisements.)